Simplify your plans

 At this time of year, glossy magazines paint a picture of absolute joy amidst glamorous meals, gorgeous room settings and happy faces.

 Wouldn’t it be nice if it were true that you could avoid or reduce the stresses that magazines fail to mention?
-The pressure of gift selection, last minute catch-ups with neglected friends before the year ends, festivity planning, remembering lost loved ones, struggling with obligations to share time with people they’d rather not be with, panicing about last-minute details, dragging the kids between various in-laws, allocating more time to meet demands of holidaying partners and family, alcohol fueled debates or regrets, and endless cleaning before and after the hoards hurtle through.
+The pressure of gift selection, last minute catch-ups with neglected friends before the year ends, festivity planning, remembering lost loved ones, struggling with obligations to share time with people they’d rather not be with, panicking about last-minute details, dragging the kids between various in-laws, allocating more time to meet demands of holidaying partners and family, alcohol fueled debates or regrets, and endless cleaning before and after the hoards hurtle through.

 Well you can reduce some stresses and save a lot of time by simplifying.